taw00/pychess-rpm/README.md

 _.&nbsp;.&nbsp;.&nbsp;packaged for Fedora Linux (CentOS and OpenSUSE builds not currently functional)_

 **PyChess . . .**
-PyChess is a featureful desktop chess gaming application designed primarily for the GNOME desktop application (Linux/UNIX), but had been ported to most other operating systems.
+PyChess is a full-featured desktop chess gaming application designed primarily for the GNOME desktop application (Linux/UNIX) framework.
 With PyChess you can play offline wagainst another human or computer (using just about any chess engine installed on your system—[I recommend Stockfish](https://github.com/taw00/stockfish-rpm)).
 PyChess also supports playing online players from around the world via the [FICS](http://www.freechess.org/) or [ICC](https://www.chessclub.com/) chess servers.